 Besides the weather, there are some really cool events during March, like the International Beer Festival, where you can try several types of beer from all over the world, or the Barcelona Marathon, if you like to run you’ll love to do it among the most famous spots of the city and the Sant Medir Festival, a parade that go through the neighborhood of Gracia throwing candies to the kids.

 Another good reason to spend March in Barcelona is that it is not crowded with tourists.
 It is almost impossible to walk through the city during the summer, the crowds are almost everywhere but, if you go there in the low season the city will be less full of people and with more space for you to wander around.

 And with low season comes low prices.
 During March, Barcelona tend to be more affordable, so you can visit the city paying way less than in summer.
-Also, you will find more options in hotels and airbnbs and, sometimes, you can even benefit from a low season promotion.
 So now you know, March is a great month to visit and fully enjoy one of the most popular cities of Europe.

 VISITING BRUGES IN MARCH